khell/xmrig-docker/README.md

 xmrig-docker
 ============

-Docker image for the `xmrig` Monero CPU miner. `xmrig` is built directly from master branch on its public Github repository with all defaults (including 5% devfee).
-You can control the devfee from the configuration file.
+Docker image for the `xmrig` Monero CPU miner. `xmrig` is built directly from master branch on its public Github repository with all defaults, except devfee which will now default to 0%.
+You can still opt-in to the devfee from the configuration file.

 ### Usage
 This image is built expecting a JSON configuration file to be available at `$XMRIG_JSON_CONFIG_PATH`.
 For example, you can mount a volume at `/app/etc` that contains a configuration file named `config.json`, and then run the following command: